 Courses

-The stage, a golf course in rural Warner Springs CA, is dark.
-The Old Man invokes a spirit of the past, his past as playwright and groupie (arguably playwright and groupie).
-With him on his odyssey to the wilderness is the Golf Widow, who, on an as-needed basis, whispers his scripts to him via a wireless, in-ear device.
+The stage is any golf course with an operator courageous enough to support a run of Green Rooms, or Playing Through.
+We are rehearsing in rural Warner Springs CA. The Old Man invokes a spirit of the past, his past as playwright and groupie.
+With him is the Golf Widow, who, on an as-needed basis, whispers his scripts to him via a wireless, in-ear device.
+Joining them to make a foursome is an audience of two.

 On the Old Man’s back is written: